コンテンツにスキップ

 [Opening hours] 9:30-18:30

-Founded in 1893 (Meiji 26).
-The store at that time was destroyed by the Great Kanto Earthquake, but it was later rebuilt using the abundant funds obtained from the big catch of yellowtail.
-The Karahafu Irimoya style building is designated as a nationally registered tangible cultural property.
+The restaurant was founded in 1893.
+The original store was destroyed in the Great Kanto Earthquake, but was later rebuilt using the ample funds gained from a large catch of yellowtail.
+The building, with its gabled hip roof, is a registered tangible cultural property of the country.

-One room, which is open to the public as the "Town Corner Museum", is open to the public.
-It has a stylish atmosphere that is a bit different from the dining room, and it is said that it is still used as a reception room for meetings.
+One of the rooms is open to the public as a "Street Corner Museum," so ask the staff to show you around.
+It has a sophisticated atmosphere that is a little different from the feel of a restaurant, and is apparently still used as a reception room for meetings, etc.

-In addition to photographs of the legendary yellowtail landing, the brazier used by writer Chotaro Kawasaki is also on display.
+Exhibits include photographs of the legendary yellowtail landing scene, as well as the brazier used by author Kawasaki Chotaro.

 [Address] 2-1-30 Honmachi, Odawara City